-In addition, on admission to the academy, we will take steps to verify the relationship of the adults to the child who is being registered.
+In addition, on admission to one of our academies, we will take steps to verify the relationship of the adults to the child who is being registered.

 4.9 Reporting Directly to Child Protection Agencies

 Staff will follow the reporting procedures outlined in this policy.
 However, they may also share information directly with Children's Social Care, police or the NSPCC if: